 “All your force against their little spikes could not break through as true warriors in might would have in moments,” declared the second chieftain.
 “Their guardsmen fear you not, and less so I.”

-No signal was given, but suddenly both chieftains’ families were there, bowing strung and arrows knocked, though as yet none had been drawn.
+No signal was given, but suddenly both chieftains’ families were there, bows strung and arrows knocked, though as yet none had been drawn.
 Feeling terrified and vulnerable, Andil kneed his horse forward and put himself between the two chieftains and their bristling families.
 “We must not fight amongst ourselves,” he declared, hoping that the pounding of his heart could not be heard in his voice.
 “In this division our true enemy, the enemy of the gods above, gains strength.
 Against him turn your arrows, not each other.”

 To his surprise, arrows were stowed in quivers, and bows lowered, though the two chieftains continued to glare at each other, their hands close to the hilts of their scimitars, and no one unstrung their bow.